 Navigating Heat Pump Retrofits - A Guide for Facility Managers

-With the prevalence of Net Zero commitments among building asset holders, and with the often-quoted target year of 2030 rapidly approaching, Facility Managers are now being tasked with planning and executing this technology transformation – and there are many technical aspects they need to consider.
+With the prevalence of Net Zero commitments among building asset owners and occupants, and with the often-quoted target year of 2030 rapidly approaching, Facility Managers are now being tasked with planning and executing this technology transformation – and there are many technical and other aspects they need to consider.

 Plan Ahead